 In UserGuiding, you can manage your guides through their settings page.
-In this article, we explain all of the subsections falling under guide settings.
+This article explains all of the subsections falling under guide settings.

-As the name implies, here you can change the status of a guide.
+As the name implies, you can change the status of a guide here.
 It can be active or inactive.
 To display guides for end-users, its status should be active.
 And to make it invisible, you can change it as inactive.

 The Guide ID: It is next to the Status Field on top.